Code-Institute-Submissions/acme-events/README.md

 At the time of account creation, email verification is required, thereby reducing malicious behaviours such as bot sign-ups which would otherwise unecessarily increase the burden on the site and its storage costs.

 ### Additional Features
 In addition, the site uses custom 404 and 500 handlers to present the user with a UI in keeping with the rest of the site (avoiding causing undue alarm or disorientation) and a link to return 'Home', ie. the site's landing page.

+To reduce resource-wasting and potentially harmful bot traffic, the site's admin url has been customised.
+Within the admin panel, some basic listing and sorting functionality has been enabled, allowing the admin to identify bookings and other data with greater convenience.

 ### Future Features